 Don’t worry too much about brush marks because you can wipe them up during the next steps.
 Apply Danish oil evenly along the wood grain without missing any spots.

 Rub more oils for the areas that soaked up the oil and dry quickly.
-You can check this by pointing light to the surface.
+You can check this by pointing the light to the surface.

 Then let the Danish oil sit and absorb to the wood surface for about 20 minutes.